 There are two main types of natural gas grills: freestanding and built-in.
 Which of the two will work best is largely a personal preference.

-As the name suggests, freestanding natural gas grills stand on their own, similar to a basic gas or charcoal grill.
+- Freestanding natural gas grills stand on their own, similar to a basic gas or charcoal grill.
 Some have cabinets underneath for storing items or hiding the natural gas line.
-You can put a freestanding grill anywhere a natural gas line will reach.
+A freestanding grill can be placed anywhere a natural gas line will reach.
 They are typically less expensive than a built-in grill and are easy to store away in the winter.

-Built-in natural gas grills are designed to slide into a nook meant specifically for a grill.
-They’re the best choice for an outdoor kitchen where you build the appliances into place as part of the outdoor room’s design.
-While they don’t have legs, the cooking area is not necessarily smaller than a freestanding grill.
-Built-in grills create a more seamless look than a freestanding grill.
+- Built-in natural gas grills are designed to slide into a nook meant specifically for a grill.
+The best outdoor built-in grill is a natural choice for an outdoor kitchen where appliances can be added as part of the open-air room’s design.
+The cooking area is not necessarily smaller than a freestanding grill, and legless built-in grills create a more seamless look than with a freestanding grill.

 Material and Construction

 The bodies, legs, and lids of grills are usually made of either stainless steel or standard painted steel.